Subscribe to Our Blog

 Deuterium-Tungsten Halogen Combination Sources are high output, high stability light sources for UV, Visible and NIR applications.

 Reflectance standards are available for diffuse or specular reflectance applications.
 To ensure best results, select a standard with reflectivity comparable to the sample to be measured.

-In this video, we guide users through the basic steps necessary to perform both diffuse reflectance and color measurements using Ocean Insight spectrometers and accessories.
+In this video, we guide users through the basic steps necessary to perform both diffuse reflectance and color measurements using Ocean Optics spectrometers and accessories.